siderolabs/coredns/plugin/multisocket/README.md

 ## Limitations

+The `multisocket` value used for a given listen address is taken from the first server block that binds to that address in the Corefile.
+Subsequent server blocks using the same address will not change it.
+Different addresses may use different values.

 The SO_REUSEPORT socket option is not available for some operating systems.
 It is available since Linux Kernel 3.9 and not available for Windows at all.